ariannakosten/bahamas_attractions/README.md

 ## Installation

-Clone this file from git then execute the following line in terminal:
+1. Clone this file from git then execute the following line in terminal:

     git clone git@github.com:ariannakosten/bahamas_attractions.git

-And then to run, type:
+2. Change the directory by entering:

+     cd bahamas_attractions

+3. Now run the CLI!
+Enter:

      ruby bin/run

 ## Contributing